 6. Cal-Nev-Ari: Small Town Charm at the Crossroads

 Cal-Nev-Ari is a small community with a population of around 350 people, offering a unique blend of aviation history and desert living.
-I find the town’s airstrip fascinating, as it attracts aviation enthusiasts looking for a quiet place to fly.
+The town’s airstrip is fascinating as it attracts aviation enthusiasts.

 Activities include visiting the local casino and exploring nearby hiking trails.
 The main industry revolves around aviation and tourism, but the town remains quiet and uncrowded.